jangelchik/interest_equities_gold/README.md

 ### Further study
 - Investigate longer lag: it's possible a cyclical trend exists in gold's price movement over a larger window than ten years.
-- Investigate polynomial transformations of the variables and possible interaction features with current data before confirming there is no relationship.
+- Feature engineering: polynomial and interaction transformations of our current features, for starters